Table of Contents

 In the spring of this year, Nabis became the largest cannabis wholesaler in California, with a 15% market share in the state’s total cannabis sales.
 The new-found status was reached after raising $5 million and sparking a wave of strategic actions, including announcing company shares and driver partnerships with Teamster.
-These strategic moves are just a small part of what makes data-driven technology essential for cannabis brands.
+These strategic initiatives, while notable, are just a glimpse of the broader role that data-driven technology plays in shaping the cannabis industry’s trajectory.

-Data and data-driven technology have the power to improve productivity and efficiency in both cannabis and ancillary markets, increasing long-term profits and viability across the entire supply chain system.
+Data and data-driven technology introduce a powerful catalyst for enhancing productivity and efficiency in both cannabis and ancillary markets, increasing long-term profits and viability across the entire supply chain system.
 The right data can differentiate cannabis brands from their competitors while offering time and money-saving solutions that echo across the industry.

 The most challenging part about using data analytics and technologies to drive marketable action is knowing what kind of data is needed and how to access that data.
 Furthermore, being able to automize the collection of data and strategize efficient paths toward market visibility is essential for accelerating both brand and market growth.